Now, is there really a bad time to visit Japan?!

 Chances are, no matter when you go, you will leave Japan with good memories!

 It really depends on what you’re looking for, as you could come up with a reason NOT to visit Japan for every month of the year.

 So, below are potentially some of the WORST things about traveling in each of the months.

 Now this does NOT mean there aren’t good things about each of these months too!

 But sometimes, it’s all about managing your expectations.

 And, some of these WORST things could actually be why YOU would think it’s the BEST time to go to Japan!

 Some of this also has to do with crowds.
 If you are undeterred by crowds (because you recognize that Japan is popular for a reason!) then some of this may not apply!

 Also keep in mind that increased domestic travel and foreign travel can lead to higher prices for flights to Japan and accommodation costs.
-(And for Japan on a budget, see more on finding flights to Japan and staying in hostels in Japan.)

 And when speaking of climate, one more thing to keep in mind is that this is just generally speaking.